 Photek manufacture image intensifiers, ultrafast photomultipliers and photon counting equipment for use in research and scientific experiments.
-The products are used in exciting applications ranging from detection of single photons , timing of light pulses with rise times as fast as 100ps, vacuum time of flight measurements, ultra fast cameras capable of frame achieving frame rates of 1 billion frames per second and are currently supplying detectors for the Large Hadron Collider at CERN.
+The products are used in exciting applications ranging from the detection of single photons, timing of light pulses with rise times as fast as 100ps, vacuum time of flight measurements, ultra-fast cameras capable of frame achieving frame rates of 1 billion frames per second and are currently supplying detectors for the Large Hadron Collider at CERN.

 The requirement & Solution

 Manufacturing of detectors takes place inside temperature-controlled vacuum process chambers using high voltage power supplies for conditioning components and high current DC power supplies necessary for photocathode deposition and driving of electron guns.
 The current produced by the photocathode is monitored throughout the manufacturing process using a highly accurate Picoammeter.